Battle of Mahoetahi: Battle

 The British charged up the hill reaching the crest to find Te Wetini's force dug in on the opposite side of the crest.
 Both sides opened fire at close range inflicting casualties on one another, but the attackers continued onward into hand-to-hand combat with the Ngati Haua defenders.
-The Volunteers and Militia on the left flank swung right as they continued down the hill, while the Waitara force had also arrived from the west and were immediately being sent into action.
+The Volunteers and Militia on the left flank swung right as they continued down the hill, while the Waitara force had also arrived from the east and were immediately being sent into action.
 The Maori were forced into a retreat through the swamp to the south.
 A single 24-pounder shell was fired by the Waiatara force into the swamp, but proved ineffective due to the deep mud.
 The 12th and 40th regiments extended the line to the right of the 65th, and Te Wetini's force was in risk of being encircled, but many managed to escape to the south due to a number of factors.
 While the volunteers swung to the right and continued into the swamp, the men of the 65th crowded on the hill and did not execute a right hook to complete the encirclement.
 The volunteers were also under the false impression that the "friendly" Maori had been placed on the far right of their line.
 As they were unable to distinguish between friendly or hostile Maori they held their fire.
 Even despite this miscommunication, the British forces were unable to fire their weapons as the encirclement of the Maori by the New Plymouth and Waitara columns meant a high risk of friendly fire.

 After the dead and wounded had been accounted for, Pratt led a party in search of the remainder of Te Wetini's force, but was unsuccessful in pursuit.
 Colonel Mould and 300 men remained at Mahoetahi to occupy the position and complete a stockade, while the rest of the force returned to New Plymouth in the evening.